1964 ALASKA EARTHQUAKE FATALITIES

 Parents told their older children to run

-tried to carry them up the mountain, but were hit by tsunami
+pre-schoolers, tried to carry them up the mountain,

-parents, never to be found again.
-Twenty three* people drowned
+the children out their arms, never to be found again.

-the earthquake, 23 of them died IN Chenega and 3 others
+to the earthquake.
+Twenty three died IN Chenega and 3 others

 to Tatitlek, Cordova or Anchorage